TheTollski/SoundbankEditor/SoundbankEditorCore/Guides/Campaign_VO.md

 ﻿## Overview
-This guide will walk you though the steps of how to convert a custom audio file to a format that can be used ingame and how to replace the game's default battle advisor voicelines with your custom audio.
-Specifically, we will be making the game play a custom voiceline whenever an enemy general is killed in battle.
+This guide will walk you though the steps of how to convert a custom audio file to a format that can be used ingame and how to replace the game's default campaign voicelines with your custom audio.
+Specifically, we will be making the game play a custom voiceline whenever you select a general on the campaign map.

 Click the image below to hear an example of this guide's final result:
 [![Example video with custom Campaign VO audio.](Campaign_VO_Resources/example.png)](Campaign_VO_Resources/example.mp4)